lmgmiranda/data-analyst-take-home-test/README.md

 2. What other data would you need to evaluate the feature?
 3. Can you design an experiment leading to more conclusive results?
 If so, please describe it.

-**Total booking requests per day on offers with price recommendation**
+#### Total booking requests per day on offers with price recommendation

-Total number of requests on the offers that were subject to changes.

-*Booking requests per day*

 ![total_booking_requests_per_day](assets/total_booking_requests_per_day.png)